 Adelaide Theatre Review – The Barefoot Review May 2016

-Having completed a Bachelor of Music Performance at the former Victorian College of the Arts, Nicholas Jones has studied voice with Raymond Connell, Gary May and Anna Connolly since 2009.
-From 2007 he was a member of Opera Scholars Australia, performing as a guest soloist at major concerts and attending masterclasses with such artists as Yvonne Kenny.
-Since being awarded the OSA / Australian Music Events “Scholar of the Year” prize, he has returned to the company in a mentoring role, often appearing in concerts as a featured artist.
+Nicholas completed a Bachelor of Music Performance at the former Victorian College of the Arts.
+He was a member of Opera Scholars Australia from 2007, performing as a guest soloist at major concerts and attending live masterclasses.
+He was also awarded the OSA / Australian Music Events “Scholar of the Year” prize, returning regularly as a guest artist.

 In 2016, Nicholas created the role of Fish Lamb in the world premiere of Tim Winton’s Australian novel – Cloudstreet, composed by George Palmer and presented by State Opera of South Australia.
 In 2017, Nicholas joined Opera Australia as a Principal Artist performing Remendado in their Opera on Sydney Harbour’s Carmen and creating the role of Marasquin in Two Weddings, One Bride.

 2018 highlights include: Performances of Remendado in Carmen, Albazar in Il turco in Italia, Zorn in Die Meistersinger von Nürnberg, as well as several prominent role covers for Opera Australia.